Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Preliminaries

-\end{proof} \paragraph{Eigenfunction.} Eigenfunctions of any functional $J$ satisfy $\lambda u\in\partial J(u)$.
-For $J$ being the nonlocal total variation, (i.e. when $d_i$ is constant), eigenfunctions are known to be essential tools to provide a relevant clustering of the graph ~\cite{vonLuxburg2007}.
+\textbf{Eigenfunctions.} Eigenfunctions of any convex functional $J$ satisfy $\lambda u\in\partial J(u)$.
+For $J$ being the nonlocal total variation, (i.e. when $d_i$ is constant), eigenfunctions are known to be essential tools to provide a relevant clustering of the graph~\cite{vonLuxburg2007}.
 Methods \cite{HH,NIPS2012_4726,bresson2013adaptive,benning2017learning,AGP18} have thus been designed to estimate such eigenfunctions through the local minimisation of the Rayleigh quotient, which reads:

 with another absolutely one homogeneous function $H$, that is typically a norm.
 Taking $H(u)=\normd{u}$ as the $\ell_2$ norm, one can recover eigenfunctions of $J$.
 For $H(u)=\normu{u}$ being the $\ell_1$ norm, one can also compute bi-valued functions $u$ that are local minima of \eqref{RQ} and eigenfunctions of $J$ \cite{Feld}.
 Being bivalued, these estimations can easily be used to realise a partition of the domain.
 These schemes also relate to the Cheeger cut of the graph induced by nodes $u_i$ and edges $w_{ij}$.
 Balanced cuts can also be obtained by considering $H(u)=\normu{u-\median(u)}$ \cite{bresson2013multiclass}.